-Fannie Mae published Lender Letter LL-2023-04 which covers the below referenced topics that are applicable to mortgage loans serviced under the MPF Xtra product:
+As a reminder, LL-2034-04 covers the below referenced topics that are applicable to mortgage loans serviced under the MPF Xtra product:

-- Expanded eligibility criteria for the payment deferral policy. - Updated eligibility criteria for the disaster payment deferral to align with the expanded payment deferral policy. - Updated eligibility criteria exclusions for payment deferral, disaster payment deferral, COVID-19 payment deferral, and Fannie Mae Flex Modification. - Incorporated outreach requirements for mortgage loans near maturity or projected payoff with an outstanding non-interest bearing balance. - Servicers are required to retain the outreach documentation in their mortgage loan files and must be provided to the MPF Provider upon request.
+- Expanded eligibility criteria for the payment deferral policy. - Updated eligibility criteria for the disaster payment deferral to align with the expanded payment deferral policy. - Updated eligibility criteria exclusions for payment deferral, disaster payment deferral, COVID-19 payment deferral, and Fannie Mae Flex Modification. - Incorporated outreach requirements for mortgage loans near maturity or projected payoff with an outstanding noninterest bearing balance. - Servicers are required to retain the outreach documentation in their mortgage loan files and must be provided to the MPF Provider upon request.